Secure Autonomous Rover Under Simulated Electronic Warfare

 What makes the project especially interesting is the combination of physical behavior and network security concepts.
 The rover does not only receive commands and move, it must also evaluate whether communication still looks trustworthy, react when the link degrades, and protect itself by entering a safe operating mode.
 This mirrors real-world concerns in connected vehicles, field robotics, industrial robots, and unmanned systems, where the device must continue behaving safely even when communication becomes unreliable.

 Another motivation was to create a project with strong demo value.
-The audience can see the rover moving, see the radar sweep, interact with the phone dashboard, inject faults from the control station, and observe the system transition through READY, UNDER_ATTACK, and SAFE_MODE states.
-This makes the project both technically serious and visually engaging.
+The audience can see the rover moving, see the radar sweep, interact with the secure dashboard, inject faults from the control station, and observe the system transition through READY, UNDER_ATTACK, and SAFE_MODE states.
+This makes the project both technically serious and easy to demonstrate.

 Architecture

-The system is intentionally divided into three roles so that the functionality and demo remain easy to understand.
+The system is intentionally divided into three roles so that the implementation and demo remain easy to understand.

 Main architecture components